AliAtaollahi/CPS_IOT_HW/README.md

   Serial.println("Handshake completed");
 }
 ```
-Configures the GPIO pins and attaches the servo to its designated pin.
-Network initialization and diagnostic outputs are also set here.

 Here’s a brief and focused explanation for each subject within our `setup()` function:

 **1. Selecting Pins**
-Configures GPIO pins for the LEDs and RX/TX pins, setting the directionality (input or output) for each.
+Configures GPIO pins for the LEDs, EN (for LCD) and RX/TX pins, setting the directionality (input or output) for each.

+**2. LCD initialization**
+Initializes the LCD display with a specification of 25 characters per line and 2 lines.
+This is where messages like access status and RFID data will be displayed.

-**2. Closing Door**
+**3. Closing Door**
 Attaches the servo motor to its control pin and initializes it to a closed position, ensuring the door starts closed upon system reset.

-**3. Initializing Serial and Ethernet Port**
+**4. Initializing Serial and Ethernet Port**
 Initializes serial communication at 9600 baud rate for debugging and configures the Ethernet module with static IP settings.

-**4. Performing Handshake**
+**5. Performing Handshake**
 Establishes a network route to the server, prints server IP for verification, waits for gateway availability, then sends a handshake to the server confirming network connectivity.

 #### Main Loop
+Continuously reads RFID tags, checks them against server-side validation, and controls door access.
+Updates LED status based on authentication results.

 ```cpp
 void loop() {
   ether.packetLoop(ether.packetReceive());